opensearch-project/sql/docs/user/dql/expressions.rst

 Here is an example for null value test::

-    od> SELECT 0 IS NULL, 0 IS NOT NULL, NULL IS NULL, NULL IS NOT NULL;
+    os> SELECT 0 IS NULL, 0 IS NOT NULL, NULL IS NULL, NULL IS NOT NULL;
     fetched rows / total rows = 1/1
     +-------------+-----------------+----------------+--------------------+
     | 0 IS NULL   | 0 IS NOT NULL   | NULL IS NULL   | NULL IS NOT NULL   |